 IELTS Speaking

-The Speaking section of IELTS is an 11–14 minute face-to-face interview: warm-up questions, a 1–2 minute task-card monologue, and an abstract discussion.
-Scored on fluency and coherence, lexical resource, grammatical range and accuracy, and pronunciation.
+The Speaking section of IELTS is an 11–14 minute face-to-face interview with an examiner, in three parts: short personal questions (4–5 minutes), a one-to-two-minute monologue from a task card (after a minute's prep), and an abstract discussion of related themes (4–5 minutes).
+It's scored on four criteria: fluency and coherence, lexical resource, grammatical range and accuracy, and pronunciation.